matthid/Yaaf.Sasl.Ldap/doc/DevelopReadme.md

 ### High level documentation ordered by project.

-- `IrcDotNet`: The Core of the IRC.Net implementation, basically all you need to get started.
+- `Yaaf.Sasl`: The Core abstraction and implementation of SASL.
+- `Yaaf.Sasl.Ldap`: A LDAP backend for SASL PLAIN authentication.

 ### The Project structure: